bshaw89/quiet-realm/A Ruleset for Building Musical Worlds.md

 # Combining Two Random Ideas
 Trying to make sense of how two unrelated ideas fit together can birth a unique new idea.
 Combine pairs of unrelated ideas.

+# Nonlinearity and Power
+One way to do nonlinear worldbuilding could be to consider power struggles between the sounds or 'characters' of the world.
+Each visit, different characters may win power, therefore they are the ones who feature more prominently in the world.